mahmud34033/mahmud34033.github.io/_pages/about.md

 <!-- --- -->

 <p align="justify">
-Seeking a software/ML engineering position to apply my strong problem-solving and analytical skills in designing innovative and efficient solutions.
+Seeking a software engineering position to apply my strong problem-solving and analytical skills in designing innovative and efficient solutions.
 With a solid foundation in competitive programming and hands-on experience in developing machine learning-based projects and software applications, I am committed to continuously learn and contribute to your company’s success.
 </p>

 <!-- <p align="justify">